Our independent reviews and recommendations are funded in part by affiliate commissions, at no extra cost to our readers. Click to Learn More

 - Reducing Ping Time – Gamers use VPNs to reduce ping time, which (in a gaming context) is the time it takes for data to be transmitted between a gamer's console or PC and the gaming server they're connected to.
 One way this is done is by connecting to a VPN server geographically closer to the gaming server.

-This doesn't, however, stop VPNs from being embroiled in court cases and legal quagmires relating to individuals breaking the law whilst using their service.
+This doesn’t, however, stop VPNs from being embroiled in court cases and legal quagmires relating to individuals breaking the law whilst using their service.
 The US Government, for instance, has subpoenaed a number of VPN companies over the years in an effort to obtain activity logs related to criminals.
-As you can see from this table from US-based VPN Private Internet Access's (PIA) website (last updated in March this year), it's not uncommon:
+As you can see from this table from US-based VPN Private Internet Access’s (PIA) website (last updated in February 2022), it’s not uncommon:

-When this happens to a reliable VPN provider like Private Internet Access, the company had no logs to give over because, well, they were telling the truth about not keeping any logs.
+When this happens to a reliable VPN provider like Private Internet Access, the company didn’t have any logs to give over because, well, they were telling the truth about not keeping any logs.
 To clarify, the US government was not accusing PIA of any wrongdoing, just someone using its services.

 If you're looking for a VPN to use whilst you're in the US, our research has shown that Surfshark is one of the best, thanks to its excellent features and ease of use.